jshmjs45/data_for_chem/README.md

 Usage: `python convert_file.py [--mode MODE] [--file FILE]`

-### 2.1.2 clear_file.py
+### clear_file.py
-The converted file is cleared by using this coede.
+The converted file is cleared by using this code.

 The parameters are as follows: